beowulfey/pylinnaeo/README.md

 I've attempted to build portable binaries for all three platforms.
 [They can be found here.](https://drive.google.com/drive/folders/1uk4Vd8ioxuDsuYsToDWuR-IZZBSoDJhy?usp=sharing)

+Download the correct platform, unzip, and run the linnaeo(.exe,.app) binary.
+Note that the executable HAS to be in the same directory as the other libraries -- it won't work otherwise!
+Symlinks don't work on linux (but shortcuts on Windows do work, so you can add it to your start menu).

 NOTE: v0.1.5 (the current version) has a debug module in place that preloads with 2 sequences already.
 You can delete those, but I forgot to, so sorry about that.
+I promise the next version won't have that.

 If you want to try building it yourself, or they don't work, here are some instructions: